 · tandem or a stroller than provides face to face seating has babies sharing leg room – these strollers sometimes have a slightly higher back seat so both children have views and these stroller are narrow enough to navigate doorways and the mall

-In essence, your decision should be based on:
+In essence, your twin stroller decision should be based on these things

 What accessories come with this stroller?